 Dates: June 10-12, 2022

-The Governor’s Ball is returning to the Citi Field complex and for good reason.
-Although before Covid, the enormous event was always held at Randall’s Island.
+The Governor’s Ball is returning to the Citi Field complex for good reason.
+Although before Covid, an enormous event had always been held at Randall’s Island.
 Yet obviously, with easy access to the train and subway, Citi Field is far more fan-friendly.
-Only this time around, the event will be held much earlier in June.
-Nevertheless, you can see high profile acts like Kid Cudi, Halsey and J. Cole.
-Furthermore, several more top performers are on the bill, like Migos, Black Pumas, Flume and Jack Harlow.
-In all, 70 acts are on the concert lineup and food and drinks will be available too.
-Single day and 3-day general admission tickets remain available.
-On the other hand, organizers say remaining tickets are limited.
-As far as parking, don’t bother and instead take public transportation.
+Only this time around will the event be held much earlier in June.
+Nevertheless, you can see high-profile acts like Kid Cudi, Halsey, and J. Cole.

 Lollapalooza Chicago